mattermost/docs/source/developer/dev-setup-compiling.rst

      ``sudo chown -R {user}.{group} /usr/local/go``

-  2. If your are not developing on OS X, set up your environment to cross-compile Apple OS X binaries:
+  2. If you are not developing on OS X, set up your environment to cross-compile Apple OS X binaries:

      ``env GOOS=darwin GOARCH=amd64 go install std``